Snowflake Create Warehouse Defaults

 Create Warehouse-Default Options for the Classic Console

-Okay, for those of you already in Snowsight (aka Preview App), here is the default screen within Snowsight (or Preview App) – It is almost the same.
+Okay, for those already in Snowsight (aka Preview App), here is the default screen within Snowsight (or Preview App) - It is nearly identical.

 Create Warehouse Default Options for Snowsight